 The Athenian (Sleepless in Seattle)

 The Athenian Seafood Restaurant and Bar was opened by three Greek brothers in 1909.
 Today, they serve breakfast, lunch, and dinner Thursday through Sunday.
 The restaurant was a filming location for Sleepless in Seattle (1993).
-A small plaque indicates the seat where Tom Hanks sat and learned about modern dating from Rob Reiner's character.
-Reiner was also the movie's director.

 I wanted to do more than take a photo, so I asked for a table on the second floor of this special place, which has small wooden booths with bay views.
 The lightest item on the breakfast menu was a cup of New England clam chowder, so I ordered that.
-After spending hours roaming around over two days, sitting down and relaxing at Pike Place Market felt good.

 Conclusion

 This wraps up my experiences at Pike Place Market in Seattle.
 However, it does not reflect everything to see, eat, and drink there.
-If I return, I'd want to try the fresh fruit from local farmers, see more of the lower level, check out independent coffee shops, and enjoy a wine tasting.
-Flower shops abound, and I saw plenty of people carrying recently bought bouquets, but that one's a tougher sell if I'm only in town for a few days.
+If I return, I'd like to try the fresh fruit from local farmers, explore the lower level, visit independent coffee shops, and enjoy a wine tasting.

 Related: Country Breakfast at Salish Lodge